 Open All Close All

 Dr. Brooks received his doctorate in clinical psychology from Clark University and did additional training at the University of Colorado Medical School.
-He is on the faculty of Harvard Medical School and has served as Director of the Department of Psychology at McLean Hospital, a private psychiatric hospital.
+He is on the faculty of Harvard Medical School (part-time) and has served as Director of the Department of Psychology at McLean Hospital, a private psychiatric hospital.
 His first position at McLean Hospital was as principal of the school in the locked door unit of the child and adolescent program.
 He has a part-time private practice in which he sees children, adolescents, adults, and families and has appeared regularly on television shows in the Boston area as well as on national cable television.
 He completed a videotape and educational guide for PBS titled “Look What You’ve Done!
-Stories of Hope and Resilience” that focuses on resilience in children with special needs and participated in the production of two videotapes by Sunburst Communications, one about parenting children with learning and attentional problems and the other about developing responsibility in children.
+Stories of Hope and Resilience” that focuses on resilience in children with special needs and participated in the production of two videotapes by Sunburst Communications, one about parenting children with learning and attention problems and the other about developing responsibility in children.